canreplicate/replicate-interceptor-flutter/README.md

 Replicate copies the file into the snapshot directory.
 This adds ~2-3 seconds.

-**On restore (Session Record):** Replicate writes the keystore file back into `Documents/` and sets `restoreKeystore: true` in the session config (replay or intercept mode).
-On `init()`, the interceptor restores Keychain entries, deletes the plaintext file, then activates the requested mode.
+**On restore (Session Record):** Replicate writes the keystore file back into `Documents/` and sets `restoreKeystore: true` in the session config (intercept mode).
+On `init()`, the interceptor restores Keychain entries, deletes the plaintext file, then activates intercept mode.

 **On restore (Quick Save):** Same keystore injection, but with `mode: "restore_only"`.
 The interceptor restores Keychain entries then stays